LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/repositories-and-commits.rst

            learning-git.js

-   nothing added to commit but untracked files present (use "git add" to track) Students-Computer:homework student$ git add .
+   nothing added to commit but untracked files present (use "git add" to track)

+   Students-Computer:homework student$ git add .

    Students-Computer:homework student$ git commit -m "My first commit"
     [master (root-commit) 2c1e0af] My first commit
      1 file changed, 1 insertion(+)
      create mode 100644 learning-git.js

    Students-Computer:homework student$ git log commit 2c1e0af9467217d76c7e3c48bcf9389ceaa4714b
    Author: Student <lc101.student@email.com>
    Date:  Wed Apr 24 14:44:59 2019 -0500

       My first commit

 To break down what happens in a commit even further:

 When using ``git status``, the output shows two categories: modified tracked files and modified untracked files.
-Modified tracked means that the file exists in the Git repository already, but is different than the version in the repository.
+*Modified tracked* means that the file exists in the Git repository already, but it is different than the version in the repository.
-Modified untracked means that it is a new file that is not currently in the repository.
+*Modified untracked* means that it is a new file that is not currently in the repository.

 ``git add`` adds files to the commit, but it does not commit those files.
 By using ``git add .``, all the modified files were added to the commit.